A–Z of Health Research Equity: B is for Biology

 When you’re thinking about making health research more inclusive, I recommend thinking more deeply about the social, societal, and cultural influences at play.
 Biology is important, but I truly believe we will make change more quickly and with more impact if we remove biology from the forefront of our minds.

 We are all human, and in order to make sense of the world around us, we have built social constructs.
 These have encouraged division and segregation, but just because these social constructs are real doesn’t make them true.
-We built them, and we can dismantle them; recognising that our reality is more heavily influenced by social than biological influences will allow us to embrace and value the full range and diversity of human experiences.
+We built them, and

 Thank you to our Research & Insights Manager, Chloe Stephenson, for creating the sex and gender diagrams I’ve used in this post and for sparking many of my thoughts on sex and gender during one of our internal ‘On The Same Page’ discussion sessions.